-Having a little brown discharge in pregnancy is common and is not a big cause for concern, but you have to be careful because it can also be indicative of infections, changes in pH or cervix dilation, for example.
+Having a little amount of brown discharge during pregnancy is common and isn’t a big cause for concern, but you have to be careful because it can also mean infections, changes in pH or cervix dilation, for example.

-Light discharge, in small quantity, and with gelatinous consistency is more common in early pregnancy, and less worrying, but very dark, strongly smelling discharge may indicate more severe changes.
+A light discharge in small amounts and with jelly-like consistency is more common in early pregnancy, and less worrying, but a very dark discharge with a strong smell may indicate more severe changes.

-In any case, the obstetrician should be informed and tests should be performed to identify what is causing this symptom and to start treatment as soon as possible.
+In any case, the obstetrician should be informed and tests should be done to identify what is causing this symptom and to start treatment as soon as possible.

 Main causes for brown vaginal discharge

-Small changes in the pH of a woman's genital region can cause brown discharge in small amounts, not being a major cause for concern.
-In this case the discharge comes in small quantity and lasts for 2 to 3 days, disappearing naturally.
+Small changes in the pH of a woman's genital area can cause brown discharge in small amounts and isn’t a major cause for concern.
+In this case, the amount of discharge is very little and lasts for 2 to 3 days, disappearing naturally.

-It is also common for a pregnant woman to notice a small brown discharge, which may contain a little blood, after some physical exertion such as going to the gym, climbing stairs with shopping bags, or doing intense domestic activities such as cleaning.
+It is also common for a pregnant woman to notice a small brown discharge, which may contain a little blood, after doing some physical activities, such as going to the gym, climbing stairs with shopping bags, or doing intense activities at home, such as cleaning.

-But if the dark discharge has a bad smell, or a burning sensation or vaginal itching is present, this may indicate more serious changes, such as:
+But if the dark discharge has a bad smell, or you feel a burning sensation or vaginal itching, this may indicate more serious changes, such as:

-- Infections, since the pregnant woman are more likely to contract sexually transmitted diseases;
+- Infections, as the pregnant woman is more likely to get sexually transmitted diseases;

 - Risk of miscarriage